How often you apply Tretinoin can be different for everyone. Read on to learn about Tretinoin schedules and if you can use it every night.

 Opt for at least SPF 30 each day, even if you aren’t planning on being out in the sun.

 Some people may have a pretty intense reaction to Tretinoin when first trying it out.

 If this happens to you, it is ok to stop treatment for a while and let everything calm down before trying it again.

 When you go to try out Tretinoin again later; go slower, use lots of moisturizer, or see if your doctor can lower the strength you are using to get fewer side effects.

 Here at Strut Health, we love Tretinoin for a wide variety of skincare concerns.

-Tretinoin is a prescription-only medication, so if you want to see if this treatment is right for your skincare routine, you can have a free online consultation with our U.S. licensed doctors.
+Tretinoin is a prescription-only medication, so if you want to see if this treatment is right for your skincare routine, you can have a free online questionnaire-based consultation with our U.S. licensed doctors.

 Once your prescription is issued, a U.S. compounding pharmacy will make your medication and your treatment will be shipped to your front door with our free shipping.